Alcohol & Drug Support Services

 The team consists of people skilled in supporting young people and their families and referrals can be made by anyone directly to the Early Intervention in Psychosis service by phone on 01256 316326.

 Shopmobility is a national scheme for supporting people with restricted mobility, whether temporary or otherwise, whatever the reason, they can help.
-They hire out powered scooters, electrical and manual wheelchairs to improve access around the town centre and local facilities.
-They also offer long term hire for holidays, days out or use at home.
+They hire out powered scooters, electrical and manual wheelchairs and they also offer long term hire for holidays, days out or use at home.

 For more information, to discuss your requirements and prices please call: 01256 476066 or visit their website: www.shopmobilitybasingstoke.org

-Suppler of a range of equipment to help you get around your home, work or school for people who need help due to disability, an operation or accident.
-They are a national charity working to build better, brighter futures for disabled people, where they can lead more independent lives.
+They are a national charity and suppler of a range of equipment to help you get around your home, work or school for people who need help due to disability, an operation or accident.

 You can contact the Queen Elizabeth's Foundation for Disabled People on 01372 841100 and visit their website on: www.qef.org.uk/